Mount Salisbury

 Though not exceptional in terms of absolute elevation, Mount Salisbury does possess great vertical relief over local terrain: for example, the southwest side of the mountain drops over 10000 ft to the Johns Hopkins Glacier in only five miles.

 Mount Salisbury is not often climbed, partly due to its proximity to the higher and better-known Mount Fairweather, and partly due to difficult access and the typically bad weather that this range possesses.

+Etymology

+The mountain was named by W. O. Field, Jr. and William Skinner Cooper in 1936 to honor Rollin D. Salisbury (1858–1922), American geologist and professor of geology at the University of Chicago from 1892 until his death.
+The mountain's toponym was officially adopted in 1937 by the United States Board on Geographic Names.